-Spot the mysterious place-holder graphic in the bottom left segment.
-Just a shame Amiga Action forgot to explain the significance of it in their review (see issue 27)… not that they were the only ones!
+Spot the mysterious place-holder graphic in the bottom left segment of the character screen included in Amiga Action’s review (issue 27, December 1991).
+Just a shame they forgot to explain the significance of it… not that they were the only ones!

 The isometric portions of the game are where you’ll spend the bulk of your time, wandering back and forth between locations, harvesting useful supplies and sustenance, and picking fights with local bystanders.
 You control a single member of your party at once, though can switch at will between the three you’ve chosen to take with you (using the F2 key) as you explore the labyrinthine caverns, tunnels, villages, and innards of the Nordic thatched cottages.
 Early on in Heimdall’s development the game also included a vast maze in which to lose yourself, though had to be purged as it taxed the Amiga’s resources to an unmanageable extent.

 Memory limitations aside, given that the finished game occupies 5 disks (the first one for the intro alone) and demands much swapping, this was likely for the best, despite Heimdall being perfectly capable of utilising 3 disk drives simultaneously.